rodber/blog/_posts/2021/2021-02-03-monetizing-chevereto.md

 featuredImage: /photos/2021-monetize.png
 ---

-There was a time when I really wanted to scale my business, to make it a large software development company and hire people to go beyond my single-person limitations.
-However, I realized that I won't go anywhere without leveraging technical debt.
+I want to scale Chevereto, to make it a large software development company and hire people to go beyond my single-person limitations.

-After two and half years of intense learning and refactoring I came with a bunch of new concepts and applications for my software.
+I realized that I won't work without leveraging technical debt.

-As a result of this process, I'm not longer interested in building the software company thing anymore as I realized that there's a better fit for my context and current times.
+After 2.5 years of intense learning and refactoring I came with a bunch of new concepts and applications for my software.
+As a result of this process, I'm sharing how do I pretend to make it happen.

 This post is about the stuff I've learned in all these years of providing self-hosted software and how I pretend to monetize [Chevereto](https://chevereto.com) for the future.